BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Methodology

 \section{Methodology}

-This section goes over the various steps needed for Basic Block count prediction.
-We first explain the Basic Block trace extraction, then we detail the architecture of the Neural Network models, and finally the training of the models.
+This section goes over the various steps needed for BB count prediction.
+We first explain the BB trace extraction.
+Then, we detail the architecture of the Neural Network models, and, finally, the training of the models.

-BB-ML can utilize any NVIDIA GPU given its configuration parameters.
+BB-ML can utilize any NVIDIA GPU, given its configuration parameters.
 We are limited to NVIDIA GPU since we use their tools for BB count profiling.
-The methodology can be extended to any other GPU, given that we can collect the necessary traces.
+The methodology can be extended to other GPUs as long as we can collect the necessary traces.
 Figure~\ref{fig:overview_flow} shows a high-level overview of BB-ML.
-It comprises various components that feed off each other to predict the BB counts eventually.
-First, the \emph{BB Trace Extraction Tool} extracts basic block traces by running the application on an actual GPU hardware.
-Then, the \emph{BB traces collected} are fed to the two Neural Network models to get the \emph{BB Count Predictions}.
+It comprises various components that feed off of each other to predict the BB counts eventually.
+First, the \emph{BB Trace Extraction Tool} extracts BB traces by running the application on a physical GPU.
+Then, the \emph{collected BB traces} are fed to the two Neural Network models to get the \emph{BB Count Predictions}.